 - disturbances of brain development and low IQ(1)

-It is therefore paramount that Thyroid health is addressed at all stages of pregnancy, so make sure you encourage your primary health care provider to be proactive and utilise our testing services if you need further assistance.
+Therefore, it is paramount that Thyroid health is addressed at all stages of pregnancy, so make sure you encourage your primary health care provider to be proactive and utilise our testing services if you need further assistance.

 When Thyroid Issues occur after Pregnancy

 We sometimes find that the root cause of Hashimoto’s can be traced back to the postpartum period.
-The condition can be left undiagnosed for several years while the symptoms are simply put down to being a tired and busy Mother.
+The condition can be left undiagnosed for several years while the symptoms are put down to being a tired and busy Mother.
 Sometimes it is a subsequent pregnancy when the issue is picked up.
-PPT is much more common in women who have thyroid antibodies during pregnancy than in those who do not have thyroid antibodies,(12) however, it is worthwhile monitoring the thyroid in the first year after giving birth to identify any issues as they arise.
+PPT is much more common in women who have thyroid antibodies during pregnancy than those who do not have thyroid antibodies (12).
+It is worthwhile monitoring the thyroid in the first year after giving birth to identify any issues as they arise.

-Naturopathy offers much in the way of support, education, treatment strategies and co-management of Thyroid conditions and in relation to Reproductive health it offers so much more.
-Diet strategies, nutritional and botanical medicine and cross referral for treatment such as acupuncture are ways in which we can strategically boost fertility alongside optimising thyroid health, ultimately resulting in positive outcomes.
+Naturopathy offers much support, education, treatment strategies and co-management of Thyroid conditions and about Reproductive health, it offers so much more.
+Diet strategies, nutritional and botanical medicine and cross-referral for treatment such as acupuncture are ways to strategically boost fertility alongside optimising thyroid health, ultimately resulting in positive outcomes.
 We welcome the opportunity to navigate your Thyroid and Reproductive health.